Business Intelligence - TWRT

 Milestones

-An AdaptiveWork milestone can be used as a gateway or hammock:Â
+An AdaptiveWork marker can be used as a gateway or a hammock:Â

-To create a hammock frame hammock, simply add subtasks to your milestone.
-The start, end, and overall duration of the milestone are automatically defined based on the subtasks.
-In addition, the progress of the milestone is aggregated from the internal tasks.Â
+To create a hammock, simply add subtasks to your milestone.
+The start, end, and total duration of the milestone are automatically calculated based on the subtasks.
+Additionally, the milestone’s progress is aggregated from the internal tasks.Â

 Planview dashboard with project progress charts.

-Note: In the project hierarchy AdaptiveWorkhierarchy, milestones always sit below a project and above a task (as shown in the Work Plan above).
+Note: In the project hierarchy AdaptiveWorkproject hierarchy, milestones are always below a project and above a task (as shown in the Work Plan above).
 Milestones cannot have sub-milestones.Â

 Tasks

-In AdaptiveWork, a project manager creates tasks for any work item in the project.
+In AdaptiveWork, a project manager can create tasks within any work item in the project.
 A task can be broken down into other subtasks.
-At this point, the parent task becomes a container, also known as a hammock, and acts as a milestone, adding up the effort, duration, and financial values of the subtasks below it.Â
+At that point, the parent task becomes a container—also known as a “hammock”—and acts as a milestone, aggregating the effort, duration, and financial values of the subtasks below it.Â

-A task can be redefined and given a different hierarchy to suit changes in the project, redefining the task as a child or parent of any task or milestone.Â
+A task can be redefined and assigned a different hierarchy to accommodate project changes, by redefining the task as a child or parent of any task or milestone.Â

-There are probably many different types of projects running in your organization.
-Some of them may be simple work plans with just a few milestones and tasks, while others may span multiple subprojects, each representing a different point in your project.
+There are likely many different types of projects underway in your organization.
+Some of them may be simple work plans with just a few milestones and tasks, while others may encompass multiple subprojects, each representing a different aspect of your project.
 Adding subprojects to your current project is simple, and you can even choose to add an existing project.Â

 The scheduling of subprojects and financial information are, of course, automatically added to your main project.
 Finally, if you have subprojects in your current project, you can easily view them in the work plan.Â